puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume.md

   - Always: the kubelet always attempts to pull the reference.
 Container creation will fail If the pull fails. - Never: the kubelet never pulls the reference and only uses a local image or artifact.
 Container creation will fail if the reference isn't present. - IfNotPresent: the kubelet pulls if the reference isn't already present on disk.
 Container creation will fail if the reference isn't present and the pull fails.

   The volume gets re-resolved if the pod gets deleted and recreated, which means that new remote content will become available on pod recreation.
 A failure to resolve or pull the image during pod startup will block containers from starting and may add significant latency.
-Failures will be retried using normal volume backoff and will be reported on the pod reason and message.
+Failures will be retried using volume backoff and will be reported on the pod reason and message.
 The types of objects that may be mounted by this volume are defined by the container runtime implementation on a host machine and at minimum must include all valid types supported by the container image field.
 The OCI object gets mounted in a single directory (spec.containers[*].volumeMounts.mountPath) by merging the manifest layers in the same way as for container images.
 The volume will be mounted read-only (ro) and non-executable files (noexec).
 Sub path mounts for containers are not supported (spec.containers[*].volumeMounts.subpath).
 The field spec.securityContext.fsGroupChangePolicy has no effect on this volume type.

   <a name="ImageVolumeSource"></a>
   *ImageVolumeSource represents a image volume resource.*